ScienceParkStudyGroup/research-data-management-lesson/_episodes/01-introduction.md

 teaching: 30
 exercises: 0
 questions:
-- ""
-- "What is the Research Data Life Cycle?"
+- "What is considered research data?"
-- "What are the main steps of this Research Data Life Cycle?"
+- "What is the Research Data Life Cycle and its main steps?"
 - "How do you define Research Data Management?"
 - "What are the main concepts that I will learn during this workshop?"
 - "How will it help me to make my research more accessible and reproducible for me and others?"
 - "Where can I get some help at my local institution?"
 objectives:
-- "Be capable of listing the main steps of the Research Data Life Cycle: create, process, analyse, preserve, give access, re-use."
+- "Be capable of listing the main steps of the Research Data Life Cycle."
 - ""
 keypoints:
+- "The main steps of the Research Data Life Cycle are: plan, create, process, analyse, preserve, give access, re-use."
 - "Research Data are generated once but can be re-used extensively."
 - "Research Data Management encompass the whole Research Data Life Cycle."
 ---